lilliputten/gulp-embed-lqip-as-background/README.md

 ## Thanks

 - [Johann Servoire's gulp-image-lqip](https://github.com/Johann-S/gulp-image-lqip) for an idea and a base for my own features.
-- [Nikita Dubko](https://mefody.dev/) for a method of embedding preview thumbnail into the image elemnts as a backround svg object.
+- [Nikita Dubko's 11ty site](https://github.com/MeFoDy/mefody.dev) for a method of embedding preview thumbnail into the image elemnts as a backround svg object.

 ## License